-CBM expanded its executive committee effective January 1 as Executive Vice President Daniel L. Weaver became its most recent member.
+CBM expanded its executive committee effective January 1 as Daniel L. Weaver, a partner at the firm since 2011, became its most recent member.

 CBM’s executive committee is composed of CBM President and Managing Partner Peter B. Reilly, CPA, CVA, Tax Practice Director Richard E. Morris, CPA, MST and Financial Planning Practice Director Debora E. May, CPA, CFP®, CDFA®.
 Patricia Drolet, CPA, PFS shifted from her term on the executive committee to become chairman of CBM’s board of directors, also on January 1.